 Mulches can also be spread over tender bulbs or around the stems of less hardy plants in winter to help insulate them from frost.

-If you have made your own leafmould or garden compost, this is ideal, but don't worry if you haven't.
+If you have made your own leafmould or garden compost this is ideal for mulching, but don't worry if you haven't.
 Garden centres and DIY stores stock a large range of materials that can be used instead, including well-rotted farmyard manure, composted bark and organic wheat straw.
+If you have a local brewery you might even be able to get spent hops for free, but be warned hops are toxic to dogs so do not use them in your garden if you have a dog or dogs visit as it can prove fatal.

 Choose a mulch that will suit your garden - wheat straw sets off tropical plants wonderfully, but looks out of place in a traditional border.
 Probably the most popular material is bark, which is available in several grades.
 As a rule of thumb: the finer the grade, the quicker it will rot down and need replacing.

-In some gardens gravel or slate shingle makes an attractive mulch - lay it on top of a sheet of landscaping fabric (available from garden centres) to prevent it from being trodden into the soil.
+In some gardens gravel or slate shingle makes an attractive mulch - lay it on top of a sheet of landscaping fabric (available from garden centres) to prevent it from being trodden into the soil, but obviously slate and gravel won't feed the soil.

 Before laying a mulch, clear the site of weeds and make sure the soil is moist.